 I’ve been delaying this post for a while partly because I didn’t want to recognize the formal end of my 10-year journey writing on Financial Samurai.
 I was also waiting for some divine inspiration to figure out what’s next.

-Earlier this year, several potential acquirers contacted me about selling Financial Samurai.
+From 2018 – 2019, several potential acquirers contacted me about selling Financial Samurai.
 I thanked them for their interest and told them I needed to first fulfill my 10-year goal.

 Now that that post has been written, I know I’ll soon be contacted again and forced to make a decision.
 Financial Samurai has been a part of my life for so long that it’ll be tough to let it go.
 As I don’t want to be tempted by money, I’m trying to keep the offers at bay for as long as possible.